Having Emergency Savings Can Save A Life

 A few weeks ago I noticed Dexter limping, and a few days later he suffered a

 fall jump whereupon he fractured his left heel.
-An emergency room visit, exam and x-rays set me back $450, but that was just the beginning.
+An emergency room visit, exam, and x-rays set me back $450, but that was just the beginning.
 It was during that visit that we found out that it was more than just a fracture, in fact, Dexter had bone cancer.

-The follow-up visit to the vet for more x-rays and bloodwork totaled $527, so by that point we had already placed almost $1000 on our credit card, but how could I not provide care for my pet of 14 years when he was limping around in pain?
+The follow-up visit to the vet for more x-rays and bloodwork totaled $527, so by that point, we had already placed almost $1000 on our credit card, but how could I not provide care for my pet of 14 years when he was limping around in pain?
 I couldn’t bear to see him suffer so I met with the oncologist who laid out my options.

-To put in bluntly, either we proceed with amputation surgery to remove his leg (and the tumour), or my cat spends the rest of his (shortened) life in pain while the cancer spreads throughout his body.
+To put in bluntly, either we proceed with amputation surgery to remove his leg (and the tumor), or my cat spends the rest of his (shortened) life in pain while cancer spreads throughout his body.
 If we want to end that pain early, well… you can figure out what that option was.
 Without even a second glance at the estimate of $3,200 I asked the oncologist to proceed with the surgery because regardless of the cost, I wanted to give Dexter the best life and medical care that he needed.

 I could choose to do this because I had been a diligent saver all of these years.
-I didn’t have to rack up huge credit card debt or take out a small loan, because I had squirreled away money in my savings account in case of an emergency.
-Sure it was hard to put my extra money in the bank and not buy those shoes, but at the end of the day, who gives a hoot about material goods when I was able to save a life!
+I didn’t have to rack up huge credit card debt or take out a small loan because I had squirreled away money in my savings account in case of an emergency.
+Sure it was hard to put my extra money in the bank and not buy those shoes but at the end of the day, who gives a hoot about material goods when I was able to save a life!